gwizard/gwizard/README.md

 Dagger2 looks neato!
 We'll consider migrating (or creating DWizard) just as soon as it supports AOP.
 Aspects are just too useful for managing transaction state, identity, etc. AOP doesn't appear to be on the Dagger2 roadmap yet, and in the mean time, Guice works great.

+### What's missing?
+LOTS.
+Metrics, health checks, web views, more configuration options for Jetty, instructions on how to build a fat jar (you can just follow [Dropwizard's example](http://dropwizard.io/getting-started.html#building-fat-jars)), probably some sort of
+*very* simple authentication/authorization framework (AOP is grand).
+Maybe a little bit of glue for MongoDB.